TeachBooks/mirror_computational_modelling/book/structural_linear/Tutorials/Gridap_timoshenko.md

 Shear locking
 ```

 In the previous plot we clearly see that the deflection of the computed solution relative to the exact solution decreases as we decrease the beam thickness.
-To addess the issue of shear locking, here we propose three different solution strategies:
+To address the issue of shear locking, here we propose three different solution strategies:

 1. **Sub-integration**: use a quadrature rule with lower degree for the terms involving the rotations
 2. **Consistent FE spaces**: use FE spaces